bazelbuild/bazel-blog/_posts/2019-09-19-intellij-bazel-sync.md

 ## Introduction

-The sync process is central to the user experience of working with Bazel using the [IntelliJ plugin](https://ij.bazel.build).
-The purpose of the sync process is to query Bazel for information and build up IntelliJ's project structure to fit Bazel's model.
+The sync process is central to the user experience of the Bazel [IntelliJ plugin](https://ij.bazel.build).
+Its purpose is to query Bazel for information and build up IntelliJ's project structure to fit Bazel's model.

 It runs automatically during a project import, and manually by either clicking on the sync icon in the menu bar or, partially syncing packages and individual files in contextual menus.

 Running a sync generates a `.ijwb` directory in the project root.
-While users don’t typically need to know about the contents of this directory, exploring these files help us understand how the plugin works.
+While users don’t typically need to know about the contents of this directory, we will explore these files to learn how the plugin works.

-Next, we explore the sync process' logs and understand what is happening behind the scenes.

-Finally, we connect the dots between the logs and the generated files to crystallize our understanding.
+We will also explore the process logs, and connect the dots between them and the generated files to crystallize our understanding.

 Let's dive in!